MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/connection-lost-error.md

 ## Cause 2: Expired or invalid session

-The Salesforce session has reached its expiration time or the session has become invalid.
+The Salesforce session has reached its expiration time, or the session has become invalid.
 This is based on the session configuration in Salesforce.

 ## Resolution

-To solve this issue, follow one of these steps:
+To solve this issue, perform one of these steps:

 - Select **Sign in again** in the error message, and then sign in to Salesforce again.
-- [Sign out from Copilot for Sales](/microsoft-sales-copilot/sign-out-sales-copilot) and then sign in to Salesforce again.
+- [Sign out of Copilot for Sales](/microsoft-sales-copilot/sign-out-sales-copilot) and then sign in to Salesforce again.

 ## More information

-If your issue is still not resolved, go to the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.
+If your issue is still unresolved, go to the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.

 [!INCLUDE [Third-party disclaimer](../../includes/third-party-disclaimer.md)]